alexandair/entra-powershell-docs/docs/conceptual/troubleshooting.md

 ## Version conflicts

-You might encounter errors indicating multiple versions of the module are installed, such as the message `Assembly with the same name is already loaded`.
+You might encounter errors indicating multiple versions of the module are installed, such as the message "Assembly with the same name is already loaded".

 **Workaround**: To resolve this, uninstall all conflicting versions of the module and then install the latest version: